drpatrik/yammc/README.md

         - Use Catch instead of gtest

         The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and a C++11 compliant compiler.
         The test suit requires gtest.
-I might use some C++14 features but I have done my best to removed them in the latest update.

         Only tested under OSX